Read about the different Types of Jade Plants and invite good luck and prosperity to your home with these pretty and easy-to-maintain succulents!

-Jade plants belong to the crassula genus and the most important thing to note here is it’s not just one plant that is called this.
-There are many of them and they come in different varieties with diverse colors and sizes.
-If you too want to grow one of them in your home or garden, then pick the best one from the 30 Types of Jade Plants in this listicle.
+Jade plants belong to the crassula genus, and the most important thing to note here is that it is not a single variant.
+There are different varieties with diverse colors and sizes.
+If you too want to grow one of them in your home or garden, pick one from the best Types of Jade Plants in this listicle.

 Best Types of Jade Plants

 Also known as the blue buddha bush, this succulent is popular for its silver-blue leaves with burgundy edges.
 It also grows flowers during the winter months.